Here’s the Average TFSA Balance at Age 64 in Canada

-According to a 2023 study by the Canadian Institute of Chartered Accountants (CICA), the average Tax-Free Savings Account (TFSA) balance for Canadians aged 64 was approximately $150,000.
+Did you know the average Tax-Free Savings Account (TFSA) balance for Canadians aged 64 is around $150,000?
+That’s according to a 2023 study by the Canadian Institute of Chartered Accountants (CICA).

-While this amount alone might not carry you through retirement, it’s an excellent way to supplement your Registered Retirement Income Fund (RRIF) withdrawals, Canada Pension Plan (CPP), and Old Age Security (OAS) payments with tax-free income.
+Now, $150,000 on its own probably isn’t enough to carry you through retirement.
+But it’s an excellent tool for boosting your Registered Retirement Income Fund (RRIF) withdrawals, Canada Pension Plan (CPP) benefits, and Old Age Security (OAS) payments with some tax-free income.

-To make the most of this balance, you’ll need the right exchange-traded fund (ETF)—one that provides steady monthly income without excessive volatility.
-At age 64, with a shorter time horizon and lower risk tolerance, stability becomes even more important.
+To make the most of it, you’ll need the right exchange-traded fund (ETF)—something that pays monthly income without too much volatility.
+At age 64, with a shorter time horizon and lower risk tolerance, stability matters more than ever.

-Fortunately, Vanguard offers an ETF that fits the bill perfectly.
-Here’s how it works and how much monthly passive income you could generate tax-free with a $150,000 TFSA.
+Luckily, iShares has an ETF that fits the bill perfectly.
+Here’s how it works and how much monthly, tax-free income you could generate from a $150,000 TFSA with it.

 |ETF